 Terminology ASN Advanced Shipping Notice.
 Electronic pre-delivery manifest that details pre- defined information relating to an incoming load.
-The structure, format and content of the information must be as defined in order for the receiving IT platform to receive.
-AMM Authority Managed Materiel.
+The structure, format and content of the information must be as defined in order for the receiving IT platform to receive. АММ Authority Managed Materiel.
 NSNs that are procured by the MOD Project Teams.
 Backhaul Arrangement where Team Leidos transport collects deliveries from the supplier.
 BBE Best Before End Date - referring to the life of an item.
 In this document the following additions can be used - Shelf Life, Use By, Cure Date, Date of Manufacture, Date of Expiry.
 Carrier Transport company, Third Party Logistics Provider or Transport division of the supplier.
 Commodity NSNs that are procured by Team Leidos under the LCS(T) contract.
 Delivery compliance scorecard The reporting that will be developed to describe a supplier's delivery performance.
 DEF CON MOD Defence Condition Guide - In this manual all references relate to DEFCON 129, DEFCON 691, DEFCON 5J DEF STAN MOD Defence Standards - In this Manual all references relate to DEF STAN 81-41 (Part 1), DEF STAN 81-41 (Part 6) DLF Defence Logistic Framework (Includes JSP 886 Supplier Manual).
 Joint Service Publications 886 is now part of the DLF, both are references within this document DFC Defence Fulfilment Centre.
 New purpose built warehouse and fulfilment centre, located at Hortonwood 50, and comprises of two warehouse - FC1 and FC2.
 D of Q / UOI / UI Denomination of Quantity, Unit Of Issue (UOI/UI) Currently all reference to a Unit Of Order and exist across all MOD documentation - DEF CON/ DEF STAN and DLF.
 All acronyms are current but have the same meaning.
-For the majority of items, accounting is by individual pieces, and the D of Q / UI/UOI is "Each".
-Where multiple accounting is desirable for certain items, a D of Q of 50, 100, Box or Bottle may be used.
+For the majority of items, accounting is by individual pieces, and the D of Q / UI/ UOI is "Each".
+Q of 50, 100, Box or Bottle may be used.
 Donnington site (MOD Donnington) Existing warehousing complex at Donnington which consists of warehouses B1, B2, B3, B4, B5, B55, B56.
 FC1 Main warehouse at the DFC.
 FC2 Annex warehouse at the DFC.
 FLT Fork Lift Truck.

-Appendix AGlossary of terms

-Terminology MOD Ministry of Defence.
+MOD Ministry of Defence.
 NSN NATO Stock Number - unique code for each unit of supply (item), comprising of 13 numeric digits.

+Glossary of terms

 PERFECT DELIVERY A delivery made following the processes and guidelines described in the this chapter that allows materiel to move through the Team Leidos network as smoothly as possible, giving the best service to the Front Line Commands and an efficient supplier payment process.
 PPC Product Packing Configuration.
-PPQ.
-Primary Packaging Quantity.
+PPQ Primary Packaging Quantity.
 The minimum number of multiples of the Unit of Issue by which an Item of Supply is moved within the Supply Chain.
-PPT Powered Pallet Truck.
-Surge An uplift in activity to a level higher than usual operating activity, prompted by, for example, MOD exercises.
+PPT Powered Pallet Truck Surge An uplift in activity to a level higher than usual operating activity, prompted by, for example, MOD exercises.
 STCC Special to Container Carton (type of carton utilised) Ti-Hi Pallet build specification.
 Ti = number of cartons per layer.
 Hi = number of layers high.
 Tilt Trailer Curtain-side vehicle that consists of an inner frame or wooden slats which need to be removed in order to gain side access to the load.

-Appendix B Delivery addresses
+Appendix B: Delivery addresses